felipegnunes/android-face-recognition/README.md

 # FaceRecognition
 An Android application for face recognition.

+This is an Android application for face recognition.
+The main purpose of this project is to serve as

 O objetivo original deste projeto é que ele sirva como base para que outros estudantes possam implantar seus modelos em aplicativos Android.
 Originalmente, queria-se que todas as redes utilizadas fossem implementadas através da nova API do TensorFlow para Android (TensorFlow Lite).
 Infelizmente, eu não consegui fazer funcionar a MTCNN com a nova API (redes com entradas e saídas de tamanho variável são mais difíceis de se fazer trabalhar).

-## Face Detection (MTCNN)
+## Face Detection
 The face detection package was taken from [this repository](https://github.com/vcvycy/MTCNN4Android).
-It uses the MTCNN model for face detection and the model is runned by an old TensorFlow API for Android.
+It uses the MTCNN model for face detection and it is runned using an old TensorFlow API for Android.

-## Face Recognition (FaceNet)
+## Face Recognition
-The face recognition model was obtained through the instructions in [this repository](https://github.com/jiangxiluning/facenet_mtcnn_to_mobile).
-The model is executed using TensorFlow Lite.
+The face recognition model used is FaceNet.
+It was obtained through the instructions in [this repository](https://github.com/jiangxiluning/facenet_mtcnn_to_mobile).
+The model is runned using the TensorFlow Lite API.

 ## Usage
 If you want to use the code of this project in your own application, then follow the steps below: